Billions of people use social networking sites like Facebook and Instagram to connect with friends & family,

 - Catalog insights

-Depending on your needs, you can also view these statistics according to a date range or by the site (either only Facebook or only Instagram).
+You can also view statistics based on your needs, according to a date range or by the site (either only Facebook or only Instagram).

 Facebook Shops Benefits vs. Instagram Shops Benefits